Oakland Athletics

 The agony ended when Finley sold the team to local businessman Walter Haas in 1980, a year that corresponded to a rebirth of sort as the A's suddenly became competitive again under the guidance of manager Billy Martin and his version of "Billy Ball".
 They won a division title in the strike-shortened 1981 season, but their success was largely based on running starting pitchers Mike Norris, Rick Langford, Matt Keough and Steve McCatty into the ground, and it all came crashing down within a couple of years.
 They re-emerged as a power at the end of the 1980s during the days of the "Bash Brothers", Jose Canseco and Mark McGwire, winning three straight AL pennants under manager Tony LaRussa from 1988 to 1990.
 All three times, they were overwhelming favorites to win the World Series, but were upset twice, by the Los Angeles Dodgers and a limping Kirk Gibson in 1988 and by a Cincinnati Reds team that came out of nowhere (and soon returned there) in 1990.
 They did win a championship in 1989, defeating their cross-Bay rivals the Giants in a World series marred by the Loma Prieta Earthquake which forced a ten-day pause and made the four-game sweep anticlimactic.
 In addition to Canseco and McGwire, other stars on that team included Rickey Henderson, Dave Stewart and Dennis Eckersley as well as a number of strong supporting players like Walt Weiss, Mike Moore, Rick Honeycutt, Carney Lansford, Dave Henderson and Terry Steinbach.
 A division title in 1992 marked the last hurrah of that team.

 But the A's managed to remain competitive for some periods, including at the end of the 2010s, even if they were still operating on a small budget and their ballpark situation was growing worse every year, with every ambitious plan to use the construction of a new ballpark as an opportunity to revive some part of downtown Oakland being turned down for one reason or another, with plans to settle down at Laney College or Jack London Square all coming to naught.
 The A's made the postseason a few times in that period, but would invariably make a quick exit, except for the anomalous COVID-19 season of 2020, when they did manage to win a first series before falling to the Houston Astros in the Division Series.
-There were some good players on those teams, including Matt Olson and Matt Chapman, but both were traded away for package of prospects when they became too expensive and by 2023, the team was in last place, playing terribly, and drawing flies at the Coliseum.
+There were some good players on those teams, including Matt Olson and Matt Chapman, but both were traded away for packages of prospects when they became too expensive.
+By 2023, the team was in last place, playing terribly, and drawing flies at the Coliseum.
 That's when ownership threw in the towel, announcing a plan to move the team to Las Vegas, NV.
 After a last-place finish, the proposed move received unanimous approval from MLB owners on November 16th that year, with the target date for relocation being 2028.
 Complicating matters was the issue of a stadium.
 The A's lease in Oakland was set to expire at the end of the 2024 season.
 Athletics officials toured ballparks in Sacramento, CA and Salt Lake City, UT in mid-January 2024 preparing for a temporary bridge location from 2025 to 2027 [1].
 Using Las Vegas' AAA ballpark was also among the options considered, since staying two more years in Oakland as a lame-duck team seemed unlikely.
+Owner John Fisher eventually settled on moving the team temporarily to Sacramento after the season, while plans for a new ballpark in Vegas had hit some bumps, making some wonder if the move would ever work out and what the longer-term solution would be.
+The A's played their last home game in Oakland on September 26th, defeating the Texas Rangers, 3-2, in front of a huge crowd of almost 47,000, and then headed into uncertainty.

 Awards[edit]